 Mary Anna Pomonis as Enheduanna

-Mary Anna Pomonis as Enheduanna the daughter of King Sargon of Akkad (2285-2250 BCE).
-Enheduanna was the high priestess of Inanna, goddess of the morning star.
+(2285-2250 BCE).
+Enheduanna was the daughter of King Sargon of Akkad and the high priestess of Inanna, goddess of the morning star.
 Enheduanna was the first author of a signed text in any language and the inventor of the first person form in writing.
 Often thought of as the Shakespeare of the ancient world over 50 tablets of her poetry still exist today.
 Her poems were copied and kept at temple sites all over Sumeria and Akkadia unifying temple rituals throughout the ancient state.
 As a priestess she was responsible for rituals that would both lead troops into battle, and couples to copulation.
 Enheduanna’s sacred verse style pre-dated the verse form of other ancient texts such as the Old Testament of the Bible by hundreds of years.
 Her poetry is direct and invokes the power of the Goddess Inanna’s mutable power as the goddess of sex, transgenderism and war.

 “ Of course the first poetry was written by a woman, women were the first storytellers, the first entertainers and the first artists in the cave, it's only logical the first great poet would be one of us.” -Mary Anna Pomonis